RocketMod/Rocket.Documentation/content/user-guide/installation/unturned3.md

-## How to install RocketMod 5

-> **WARNING**: Before installing RocketMod 5 please note that at the current time the build is unstable and could potentially damage your server.
+# Installing RocketMod for Unturned

+# Downloading RocketMod
-We'll start by installing the lastest RocketMod 5 build from [here](https://ci.appveyor.com/project/RocketMod/rocket-unturned/build/artifacts) download the `Rocket.Unturned-5.0.0.xxx.zip`.
+We will start by downlading the lastest RocketMod build from [AppVeyor](https://ci.appveyor.com/project/RocketMod/rocket-unturned/build/artifacts).
+From here, download the `Rocket.Unturned-5.0.0.xxx.zip`.

+# Installing RocketMod
-Once its installed open your servers Unturned directory and go to the `Modules` folder, extract the Rocket.Unturned zip into this modules folder.
+Open your servers Unturned directory and go to the `Modules` folder.
+Extract the contents of the freshly downloaded zip to here.

-After extracting run your server and all the required Rocket folders will be auto generated and you can start [installing plugins](https://rocketmod.guide/user-guide/plugins/installation/).
+After extracting start your server.
+The first start might take some time as RocketMod will download a bunch of other required files.
+After that, it will automatically create the required folders and files inside your `server` directory (`Unturned/servers/<yourserver>/Rocket`).
+You can now start [installing plugins](https://rocketmod.guide/user-guide/plugins/installation/).